survivejs/audio-katas/katas/kata-02.md

 2. Attach a Web Audio based sine wave oscillator to the controls so that it plays when you click start and stops when you click stop
 3. Add a volume control
 4. Add a control for adjusting oscillator frequency
-5. Add a way to select between a couple of different waveform types
+5. Optional - Add a way to select between a couple of different waveform types
 6. Optional - Add a control that lets the use to change the oscillator type (not just sine)
 7. Optional - Add a window for displaying and debugging application state
 8. Optional - Add a way to save oscillators